 - Rubbing the jawline (most cats love it)

 - Gently squishing her neck

-Friendships are rarely built in a day’s or even a week’s time.
-You need to slowly build up trust by being consequent in your actions and responses.
+Just like human friendships aren’t built in a day or even a week, cats need time to form a bond too.
+The key is consistency.
+Trust is built by being consequent in your actions and responses.
 Over time, your cat will eventually notice this and her anxiety will start to dissipate.
-The key here is consistency.

-Helping a shy cat adjust to new home
+Help a shy cat adjust to your new home

 Like humans, every cat is born with a unique personality.
 Some are just naturally more anxious than others.
 You can certainly build confidence and trust with a shy cat with these tips and tricks, but at the end of the day, there will always be both a nature and a nurture component to a cat’s personality.